North-Austin-Pythonistas/resources/README.md

 >    - a wise and handsome but otherwise anonymous programmer

 <!--
-Thanks for your contributions, please try to follow the style of the list as given, end links specifically.
-Please name the links with numbers (no name collisions) and keep the end links numerically sorted low to high.
+Thank you for your contributions!
+Please try to follow the style of the list as given; end links specifically.
+Please name the links with numbers (avoids name collisions) and keep the end links numerically sorted low to high.
 The referring document links can appear in any order.

-Thanks again for your contributions!
+Thanks again for your help!
 Erik
 -->

 This is a community curated list, send a pull request with your additions.

 ### **Python Resources**